French-suited playing cards: Hamburg pattern and derivatives

 The North-German pattern was created in Stralsund from a Hamburg derivative.
 It is familiarly known as the Berlin pattern, although this name arose from a misunderstanding about the origin of the cards which were formerly labelled as Berliner Spielkarten based on a finishing process used by that company.
 The crownless queens' hairstyles reflect the Biedermeier fashions of the day.
 They are usually in decks of 32 cards with the twos to sixes missing since skat, Germany's most popular card game, does not require a full deck.
 Decks of 36 cards (with the sixes) are for jass and tapp, a game played in Baden-Württemberg.
 Decks of 52 cards usually include three jokers but Zwickern decks have six jokers.

 The French-Swiss pattern shares the same descent from the North-German pattern's Hamburg parent but their most distinguishing characteristic is that instead of having corner indices, white Arabic numerals are found within the pips closest to the corner.
-French-Swiss cards comes only in decks of 36 with no ranks from two to five.
+French-Swiss cards come only in decks of 36 with no ranks from two to five.

 The Modern Portuguese pattern is a Parisian derivative from Germany.
 When it arrived in Portugal, the kings and jacks in hearts and diamonds swapped suits.
 The composition consists of 52 cards or until recently 40 cards.
 The latter had an unusual ranking (ace, king, jack, queen, eight, six–two).
 The jack ranking higher than the queen comes from the older Portuguese-suited games where a female knave was outranked by the knight.
 They also use French-language indices.

-The Dutch pattern originates from Germany and shares the same parent as the Modern Portuguese pattern but with different queens, and has been produced for the Netherlands by Belgian card makers since the 19th century.
+The Dutch pattern originates from Germany and shares the same parent as the Modern Portuguese pattern, but with different queens, and has been produced for the Netherlands by Belgian card makers since the 19th century.
 It has rarely been produced in the Netherlands itself.
 Its most distinguishing feature are scenic aces.
 Also found in Flanders, they come in decks of 32 (no twos to sixes) or 52 cards.

 The Trente et Quarante pattern is named after the game it is associated with.
 Unlike other patterns, it is usually found only in casinos.
 Although of German origin, this pattern is now produced only in Italy.
 They consist of 52 cards and no indices.